kevinrvaz/MinervaAIStudio/README.md

 - Install Hatch from https://hatch.pypa.io/latest/
 - Install ollama from https://ollama.com/ and download either gpt-oss-20b or gpt-oss-120b
 - you can run the model then using `ollama run gpt-oss:20b` in one terminal and in another terminal `ollama serve`
-- if you don't want to use ollama, you can also using huggingface inference providers by settings this token `HUGGINGFACEHUB_API_TOKEN` in your env and updating minervaai/src/minervaai/llm.py line 279 to "huggingface"
+- if you don't want to use ollama, you can also using huggingface inference providers by settings this token `HUGGINGFACEHUB_API_TOKEN` in your env and updating minervaai/llm.py line 279 to "huggingface"
-- cd into minervaai/ till you see src folder and run hatch env create & hatch shell
+- run `hatch env create` & `hatch shell`
 - configure modal - by following this https://modal.com/docs/guide
-- after that run modal using `modal run src/minervaai/app.py` and you should be able to use minerva ai studio by navigating to http://127.0.0.1:7860/
+- after that run modal using `modal run minervaai/app.py` and you should be able to use minerva ai studio by navigating to http://127.0.0.1:7860/

 ## Features:-
 Minerva is a multimodal agent which can work with images, videos, 3d and audio modalities, below are some of its features:-